alexwlchan/ideas-for-inclusive-events/src/_ideas/adjustable-lanyards.md

 They're quite short, and the default lanyard length leaves the badge hanging near their crotch, which is just awkward and unpleasant.
 Adding the knots shortens the lanyard, and pulls it up a bit.

-I don't know if there's a good, general-purpose solution for this (multiple lengths of lanyard?).
-But I'm writing it down because it's another thing you might want to think about.
+I don't know if there's a good, general-purpose solution for this (multiple lengths of lanyard?), but I'm writing it down because it's another thing you might want to think about.